evanmarshall-dev/kickit-backend/README.md

 RESTful API for KickIt, a bucket list adventure tracking application built with Express, Node.js, and MongoDB.

+> [!NOTE]
+> To reference adventure, tasks, or goals, we use the term "kicks" throughout this documentation.

 ## Frontend Repository

 For complete project details, features, and documentation, visit the frontend repository: